 Always two guys bashing me. – Alberto

-Finally, he was piled into the car, his blindfold removed and driven to the police station to start the next phase of hell.
+Finally, Alberto was piled into the car, his blindfold removed, and driven to the police station to start the next phase of hell.